manassaloi/manassaloi.github.io/_posts/2017-07-13-thirty-lessons-for-living-pillemer.markdown

 ---
 layout: post
-title:  "Questions for your Grandparents"
+title:  "30 Lessons for Living: Tried and True Advice from the Wisest Americans - Karl Pillemer"
+tags: booksummaries
+categories: booksummaries
 ---